 You can then subtract the area of the indentations, and don’t forget to add on the space under the door.

 0.5m (3) x 2m (4) = 1㎡

 14㎡ + (5)

-Your carpet supplier will provide you with the price per square metre, so you can calculate the total cost for the room.
+Your carpet supplier will provide you with the price per square meter, so you can calculate the total cost for the room.
 Always round up your measurements and the price, as your carpet fitter will most likely do.

 Measuring stairs for carpet

 Measuring your stairs isn’t as complicated as it may sound.
-Your stairs should all be the same size so you’ll only need to measure one of them to know how to work out carpet size.
+Your stairs should all be the same size, so you’ll only need to measure one of them to know how to work out carpet size.
 Here is the easy way to work out measurements.
 There are three measurements you need to make when you’re measuring stairs for carpet.

 Measure tread (1)

 The tread is the depth of the step.
 Be generous with the tape measure to take into account the bend of the edge of the step.
 Label the tread measurement as 1.